-2More details on how we recruited this sample, as well as summary statistics and information on response rates, are included in the Online Appendix.
+2More details on how we recruited this sample, as well as summary statistics (see Tables A1 and A2) and information on response rates, are included in the Online Appendix.

 3In October 2018, we conducted an identical conjoint candidate choice experiment on a representative sample of the American public only.
 We preregistered hypotheses about trade-offs among partisanship, policy, and democratic values in this sample at EGAP (ID: OMITTED FOR PEER REVIEW).
 We did not preregister separate hypotheses for our March/April 2019 samples.
 Results for tests of our preregistered hypotheses are provided in the Online Appendix.